 While not impossible, it is somewhat rare for a musical to win the Oscar for Best Picture.
-In fact, in the 85 years that the statuette has been given out, only ten films have won the distinction of being the best of the year.
+In fact, in the 85 years that the statuette has been given out, only 10 musicals have earned the distinction of being the best of the year.
 That’s a mere 11%.
-Of course, if we look back to the “golden age” of the Hollywood musical, we’ll find that half of these ten musical Best Pictures were made in a single decade spanning from 1958 (and Gigi) to 1968 (with Oliver!), which includes a back-to-back win with My Fair Lady (1964) and The Sound of Music (1965).
-Needless to say, since the end of this decade of musicals, we have rarely seen them take the top award, despite the fact that musicals are occasionally nominated.
-This week’s two films look at the most recent winner and one of the winners in the “decade of musicals”.
+Of course, if we look back to the “golden age” of the Hollywood musical, we’ll find half of these musical Best Pictures were made in a single decade spanning from 1958 (and Gigi) to 1968 (with Oliver!), which includes a back-to-back win with My Fair Lady (1964) and The Sound of Music (1965).
+Needless to say, since the end of this decade of musicals, we have rarely seen them take the top award, even though musicals are occasionally nominated.
+This week’s two films look at the most recent winner and one of the winners in the “decade of musicals.”

 Length: 113 minutes / 1.88 hours

 Even though there seem to be more and more categories each year, the fact that a single film can garner 13 nominations is still somewhat of an impressive feat.
 Now, whether or not the film can win all of these nominations and sweep the Oscars is the more impressive bit, but six wins, including Best Picture, is still very good.
 And yet, what’s most impressive about Chicago (2002) is that it had been 34 years since a musical had won Best Picture, a distinction that marked the end of the Hollywood musical era in 1968.
 Of course, as was the case with many of its musical predecessors, Chicago was based on a theatrical musical that did well on Broadway before heading to the big screen.
 Perhaps the fact that the musical has been tried on the stage first is what allows it to do well as a movie.